wp-plugins/addauthor/readme.txt

 1. This is how addauthor appear on mine blog.

 == Changelog ==
+1.3
+Changed readme file for compatibily with new WP versions

 1.2
 Changed CSS to have a minimun height to avoid bad display if you have short author description